MSUM Ed.D Grad Works to Address Critical Teacher Shortage

 Doctoral work focuses on SmartLabs® in rural schools

-The Fargo woman recently earned her Doctor of Education in educational leadership from Minnesota State University Moorhead.
+The Fargo woman earned her Doctor of Education in educational leadership from Minnesota State University Moorhead.
 Her thesis on SmartLabs® in rural schools builds upon 15 years of experience with the North Dakota Center for Distance Education, an agency that delivers online education.

 “Distance learning provides opportunities for kids regardless of their location and situation,” Greywind says.
 “Part of my goal as an educator is to advocate for students who don’t get the same opportunities as their peers.”

 Greywind is one of the 12 educators who earned their doctorate from MSUM in the spring of 2020 — the first cohort to complete the educational leadership program.
 It is the first stand-alone doctorate offered by the university.